naughtyduk/particlesGL/README.md

       character: "•", // Character/emoji to use for particles
       particleSize: 0.015, // Size of individual particles
       particleSpacing: 0.002, // Spacing between particles (for images/videos)
-      particleColour: "sample", // Hex colour or 'sample' to use the element's colours
+      particleColour: "sample", // Hex colour or 'sample' to extract colours from source pixels
       sampling: 4, // Pixel sampling rate (lower = more particles)
       tilt: true, // Enable tilt effect on hover
       tiltFactor: 0.2, // Intensity of tilt effect